carter2007glitch/moviebox-api/replit.md

 ## Overview

-This is a minimal Node.js console application that serves as a basic "Hello World" program.
-The project demonstrates the simplest possible JavaScript execution environment, printing a greeting message to the console.
-This appears to be either a starter template or a foundational project that could be extended with additional functionality.
+This is a Node.js Express API server that provides access to MovieBox content through RESTful endpoints.
+The application serves as a JavaScript conversion of the original Python moviebox-api library, offering functionality to search for movies and TV series, get trending content, retrieve detailed information, and fetch streaming sources.

 ## User Preferences